-At the detention or initial hearing, if the HHSA report or the petition informs the court that a parent has alcohol and/or drug issues, the court will refer that parent to an on-site screening and referral to treatment.
-If the court subsequently assumes jurisdiction, the court will order that parent to abstain from possessing and using drugs and/or alcohol, to submit to random urine testing, to participate in counseling, treatment programs, and/or 12-step programs as specified, and to provide proof of such participation to the social worker or the court.
+At the detention or initial hearing, if the HHSA-CWS report or the petition informs the court that a parent has alcohol and/or drug issues, the court may refer that parent to screening and referral to treatment.
+If the court subsequently assumes jurisdiction, the court shall order that parent to comply with the court-ordered case plan.
 The court may also order the parent to participate in Dependency Drug Court if screening by the Regional Case Manager indicates that the parent is a good candidate for Drug Court and the parent agrees to participate.